 An AED is a machine used to give an electric shock when a person is in cardiac arrest, i.e. when the heart stops beating normally.
 Cardiac arrest can affect people of any age and without warning.
 If this happens, swift action in the form of early cardiopulmonary resuscitation (CPR) and prompt defibrillation can help save a person's life.

-The Academy AED/s are located in xxxxxxx.
+The Academy AED/s are located outside of the Principal's office, opposite the staff room.

 APPENDIX A

 OUTLINE OF THE INDIVIDUAL HEALTHCARE PLAN PROCESS